encode/uvicorn/docs/deployment.md

 As a general rule, you probably want to:

-* Run `uvicorn --debug` from the command line for local development.
+* Run `uvicorn --reload` from the command line for local development.
 * Run `gunicorn -k uvicorn.workers.UvicornWorker` for production.
 * Additionally run behind Nginx for self-hosted deployments.
 * Finally, run everything behind a CDN for caching support, and serious DDOS protection.